neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

     "font_debugging": "If set, the backup font will be set to "cursive" to make it really obvious that your chosen font didn't load.", "tt_id": "If present, this will have some prefixes added (P_, T_, etc) and be used to generate unique IDs for the HTML page.
 Normally you should let the program determine these.", "table_aria_label": "This is a caption for the main table, used by screenreaders only.
 Usually you can let the program generate it from aria_label.
-Note underscore, not hyphen.", }
+Note underscore, not hyphen.", "allow_duplicate_trips": "Normally timetable_kit will throw an error if a single train spec has multiple trip_ids for the reference date.
+Since some GTFS datasets have duplicate trip lines (which are identical), this overrides this behavior and grabs a random one.
+Use only if the GTFS has been vetted first!", }

 reference_date is critically important and is required unless passed at the command line.